 There are different minimum wage rates.
 They are set by the government of Quebec.

-In special cases, there are other rates set for particular industries.
+In special cases, there are other rates set for some industries, for example, berry picking.

 Are all employees entitled to the minimum wage?